mwpowellhtx/cplusplusquestions/README.md

 ### Solution

 I took an [iterator](http://www.cplusplus.com/reference/iterator/RandomAccessIterator/) based approach on this one.
 With iterator arithmetic the desired index can be determined.
-Assumptions are that are rely on our trusted vector, once again.
+Assumptions are that we rely on our trusted vector, once again.

 Additionally, "binary" is somewhat of a misnomer here.
 I understand what we are wanting to accomplish there, which is more like a bisectional algorithm than a truly binary one.